-- Completed application form including an essay and any required supplements (www.lynn.edu/apply).
-In addition to the Lynn University application, the Common Application and the Universal College Application are also accepted. - Official transcripts indicating all secondary school course work and graduation dates or GED score report. - Official SAT or ACT scores.
+- Submitted application form (www.lynn.edu/applynow).
+In addition to the Lynn University application, the Common Application and the Universal College Application are also accepted. - · Personal statement - Official transcripts indicating all secondary school course work and graduation dates or GED score report. - Official SAT or ACT scores.
 Lynn University's school code for the SAT is 5437; the school code for the ACT is 0706.
 Students applying as test optional are not required to submit standardized test scores.
-(If you're a first-year student and you are home-schooled, then you are required to submit standardized test scores.) - Letter of recommendation from a school guidance counselor or teacher.
-The recommender should comment on the student's academic performance, determination and motivation. - \$45 non-refundable application fee.
+(If you're a first-year

+- student and you are home-schooled, then you are required to submit standardized test scores.) - Letter of recommendation from a school guidance counselor or teacher.
+The recommender should comment on the student's academic performance, determination and motivation. - \$45 non-refundable application fee. (waived if application is submitted electronically).